navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 Variational Empowerment
 There are varying methods to calculate these which are kind of similar and just vary in the way how the lower bound to the mutual information is calculated.

+## What is mutual information ?
+Mutual information is a quantity that is used for measuring the relationship between random variables.
+It is defined as the decrease in uncertanity of a random variable x given another random variable z.

+### KL Divergence Representation
+MI is equivalent to the KL divergence between the joint and the product of the marginals.
+Larger the divergence, stronger the interdependence between the random variables.